 Shameen RazaResident Writer

 Shameen takes writing as one of the purest forms of exorcism; where all demons and angels collide into an insane mesh of words and wonderment.
-She is presently working on her first (fictional) novel, exploring the many dimensions and dichotomies of a woman’s existence.
+She is in the process of publishing her first (fictional) novel, exploring the many dimensions and dichotomies of a woman’s existence.
 Shameen has an MA degree in Gender and International Development from the University of Warwick.

 komal shahid khanResident Painter - Miniatures